cwk9852/FinalProject/README.md

 * Cecil Kitch - DBA

 ### Summary / Overview
 Developed over a ten day sprint by a team of four, QRx is a collaborative proof of concept for streamlining emergency medical provider access to patient information.
 QRx utilizes restful services to provide a single, dependable source for patient healthcare providers to access their patients' medication lists.
-QRx is designed with a patient-centric experience focus.
+QRx is designed with a patient-centric focus.

 ### Live Demo
 http://cecilkitch.com:8080/QRx/